 Singapore, an island nation in the Asian Pacific, is the third densest country in the world.
-Last year the Center for Livable Cities and the Urban Land Institute participated in a summit of leading planners and policy makers to discuss the steps that Singapore was taking in its development in response to its growing urban populations.
-The result of the conference was a list of ten points that contribute to making Singapore a livable high dense city.
+Last year the Center for Liveable Cities and the Urban Land Institute participated in a summit of leading planners and policy makers to discuss the steps that Singapore was taking in its development in response to its growing urban populations.
+The result of the conference was a list of ten points that contribute to making Singapore a liveable high dense city.

 Follow us after the break for more on the 10 Points for Singapore.

 Point 01: Plan for Long-Term Growth and Renewal

 Establishing medium- and long-term goals helps stabilize the expectations of the future of the city amid changing populations and demographics and fluctuating economic conditions.
 By collaborating with city planners and government agencies, a city can establish responsive land policies and development controls that the programs continue to respond to communities' changing needs and the overall goal of the city.
 Early intelligent design decisions can provide the framework for a model "liveable city".